ACCESSIBILITY INFORMATION & FACILITIES

 Admittance to the viewing platform will only be given to those wearing a viewing platform wristband or in possession of an access lanyard.

-There will be a viewing platform available at the Main Stage and The Valley Stage.
+There will be viewing platforms available at the Main Stage and The Valley Stage.
 Please bear in mind that the FOH staff have been given permission to use the toilets within the viewing platform.

 Smoking or vaping is not permitted on the viewing platforms.
 Umbrellas cannot be used on the viewing platforms.